thatguyinabeanie/proompts/universal_doc_generator/universal-doc-generator.md

 ## 🎯 Introduction

 This document outlines a comprehensive plan for reorganizing the documentation for {{project_name}}.
-The goal is to create clear, accessible, and well-structured documentation that serves all users regardless of their familiarity with the content.
+The goal is to create clear, accessible, and well-structured documentation.
+This should serve all users regardless of their familiarity with the content.
 Well-organized documentation improves understanding, reduces support requests, and enhances the overall user experience.

 ## 👥 Target Audience